op7ic/evtxpickup/README.md

 # Running

 Run ```evtxpickup.ps1``` as domain administrator on domain connected system with output folder specified as argument.

-**BEWARE** You might end up download terabytes of data.
+**BEWARE:** You might end up download terabytes of data.
 Make sure you have enough bandwidth and storage before running this script.

 # Help